Fine-grained Image Quality Assessment for Perceptual Image Restoration: FGRestore Dataset

 After applying both filtering steps, we retain 30,886 fine-grained image pairs and their corresponding 18,408 images, forming the core of our FGRestore dataset.
-Due to space limitations in the main paper, we are unable to clearly demonstrate fine-grained restoration image pair examples at sufficient resolution.
-Additional examples of fine-grained restoration image pairs are provided in the \textit{supplementary material}.
+Due to space limitations, high-resolution fine-grained restoration examples are provided in the \textit{supplementary material}.